cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2008-04-10-continuous-build-with-apache-maven.md

 It comes with pre-defined targets for performing certain well defined tasks such as compilation
 of code and its packaging.*

-*A key feature of #Maven is that it is network-ready. **The core engine can dynamically download
+*A key feature of #Maven is that it is network-ready.
+The core engine can dynamically download
-plug-ins from a repository**, the same repository that provides access to many versions of different
+plug-ins from a repository, the same repository that provides access to many versions of different
 Open Source #Java projects, from Apache and other organizations and developers.
 This repository
 and its reorganized successor, the #Maven 2 repository, strives to be the de facto distribution
 mechanism for #Java applications, but its adoption has been slow. *[Maven](http://maven.apache.org/)* provides built in support